LaMelo Ball: Illawarra Hawks (2019–2020)

 On June 17, 2019, Ball signed a two-year contract, including NBA out clauses, with the Illawarra Hawks of the Australian-based National Basketball League (NBL).
 He joined the Hawks through the NBL Next Stars program, which aims to develop NBA draft prospects.
 In August 2019, after playing for No Shnacks at the Drew League, Ball was named Leader of the New School, an award honoring the league's top rookie.
 For the NBL season, he moved to Australia with his former SPIRE Institute coach Jermaine Jackson, who became his manager and helped him acclimate.
-In late September, he had success at the NBL Blitz, a pre-season tournament.
+In late September, he had success at the NBL Blitz, a preseason tournament.
 He recorded 19 points, 13 rebounds and seven assists in a preseason win over the Perth Wildcats.

 On October 6, in his first regular season game, Ball tallied 12 points, 10 rebounds and five assists on 6-of-17 shooting in a loss to the Brisbane Bullets.
 He assumed a more important role following a season-ending injury to star point guard Aaron Brooks on October 27.
 Ball recorded a season-high 32 points, 11 rebounds and 13 assists on November 25, in an overtime victory over the Cairns Taipans, to become the youngest NBL player to record a triple-double.
 In his next game, Ball posted another triple-double with 25 points, 12 rebounds and 10 assists but was held to 10-of-28 shooting in a loss to the New Zealand Breakers.
-He became the fourth player in league history, and the first since the NBL switched to 40-minute games in 2009, to record consecutive triple doubles.
+He became the fourth player in league history, and the first since the NBL switched to 40-minute games in 2009, to record consecutive triple-doubles.